faraz-alam/MyBlogApp/README.md

-This is a Blog app which shows CRUD operations.
+This is a Express Blog app which shows CRUD operations.
 Has a Mongo DB and also follows RESTful Routes.